 A Will should not be witnessed by a beneficiary or the spouse of a beneficiary.
 Such witnesses will lose any benefit under the Will unless they obtain a court Order allowing them to benefit.

-When an application for Letters Probate or Letters of Administration is filed with the court, an Affidavit of Execution is required for each witness to the signing of the Will.
-It is always a good idea to have the witnesses complete this affidavit and swear it before a Commissioner for Oaths at the original time of signing.
+When an application for Letters Probate or Letters of Administration is filed with the court, an Affidavit of Execution is required for one of the witnesses.
+It is always a good idea to have one of the witnesses complete this affidavit and swear it before a Commissioner for Oaths at the original time of signing.
 This can avoid the trouble and expense of locating the witness in the future, assuming they are alive and capable.

 Holograph Wills are valid in Saskatchewan provided that they are entirely in the testator's own handwriting and signed by the testator.
 Holograph Wills do not need to be witnessed.